devopsdelivery/yoda/mysql/lab0.md

 git checkout -b firstname-lastname
 ```

-3. In the folder `/linux/students`create amakedownfile with your name: `FirstName-LastName.md`
+3. In the folder `/mysql/students`create a makedownfile with your name: `FirstName-LastName.md`

 4. Use this file to register all the work
 ```